-Although studies have not been able to identify a reason, there’s strong evidence to suggest that children who are breastfed are less likely to struggle with allergies and asthma.
-One theory is that secretory IgA, found in breast milk but not in formula, provides a layer of protection in your baby’s intestines that help prevent allergic reactions.
+Although studies have not identified a reason, there’s strong evidence to suggest that breastfed children are less likely to struggle with allergies and asthma.
+One theory is that secretory IgA, found in breast milk but not in formula, provides a layer of protection in your baby’s intestines that helps prevent allergic reactions.

 Obesity risk reduction

 Breastfed babies are less likely to struggle with obesity later in life.
-This may be because breastmilk contains less insulin than formula does, and insulin stimulates the creation of fat.
-Babies who are breastfed also have more leptin in their bodies, which may help regulate appetite.
+This may be because breastmilk contains less insulin than formula, and insulin stimulates fat creation.
+Breastfed babies also have more leptin in their bodies, which may help regulate appetite.

 Other risk reduction

-Breastfeeding is also linked to reduced risk of Celiac Disease, Diabetes, and Crohn’s Disease later in life.
+Breastfeeding is also linked to a reduced risk of Celiac Disease, Diabetes, and Crohn’s Disease later in life.
 In addition, breastfed babies are less likely to die of Sudden Infant Death Syndrome (SIDS) than their non-breastfed counterparts.
-Babies who are breastfed experience significantly fewer ear infections, respiratory infections, and bouts of diarrhea in their first year of life than babies who are formula-fed.

 Benefits for you